Slackwise/notes/css.md

 This is a compiled list of rules of what to do or not to do, to write CSS that is the most semantically useful and maintainable.

+### Each line of CSS is a liability
+So write the minimum CSS you need.

+Many properties in CSS will *cascade* down the tree of DOM nodes, and if you graph out the relationship of every single declaraction/rule you've written, you will be horrified at how complex it becomes.
+Your goal should be to write as little as possible to get the desired end result, and [avoid overrides][#avoid-overrides].

+### Avoid Overrides
+When you look at your styles in the Chrome Dev Tools, a crossed-out property means it was overriden via the cascade, specificity, or order in the file.
+Your goal should be to write CSS that has the minimum overrides, because those are an indicator that you're fighting the rules you've put into place.

+An easy way to start with less overrides, is to follow the "mobile first" approach, which is more of a "simpler layout first" approach, as mobile layouts tend to linear and simpler.
+Then add on more from there, rather than override.

 ### Use *lower* contrast dark themes
 People with an astigmatism have trouble reading bright white text on pitch black backgrounds.
 Astigmatism affects [30% to 60% of all people][astigmatism] (depending on age), including myself.
 It causes an effect known as "[halation]", which makes the edges of letters blur or glow, as the literal white pixels of the screen are *beaming* light right into our warped corneas.
 You can lessen this boundary by surrounding it with more light--by reducing the contrast between the text and its background.
 And just avoid pure white when possible, opting for a slightly grey text.